zissou1/DubSense/README.md

     - Enter a valid webhook URL in the provided text box.

 3. **Start Monitoring**:
-    - Click the "Start" button to begin monitoring the screen for the text "CTO".
+    - Click the "Start" button to begin monitoring the screen for a victory.

 4. **Auto Monitoring**:
-    - Check the "Auto Monitor" checkbox to enable automatic monitoring based on the presence of the "cod" process.
+    - Check the "Auto Monitor" checkbox to enable automatic monitoring based on the presence of the cod.exe process.

 5. **Minimize to Tray**:
     - Minimize the application to the system tray.
 Right-click the tray icon for options to restore or exit the application.